paulbrice/paulbrice.github.io/_posts/2017-12-17-external-provider-terraform.markdown

 categories: Terraform Python
 ---

 Using an 'External Provider' in Terraform is pretty simple but there are specific requirements for the scripts processing the JSON query data.
-The documentation on hashicorp.io does specify state a bash shell example but nothing for Python.
+The documentation on hashicorp.com does show a bash shell example but nothing for Python.
 Below is an example for Python using the same premise but leveraging 'json' Python module to robustly transform the JSON data.

 [Terraform External Data Provider][external-link]